Research and collaboration support

 Around 70% of the companies Innovate UK works with are small or medium sized businesses.
-It:

-- funds the strongest opportunities
+- fund the strongest opportunities

-- connects companies with the right partners
+- connect companies with the right partners

 These are based on specific themes related to the UK government's industrial strategy.
 Competitive calls are put out which can fund academic researchers and industry partners to solve these challenges.